 Previous versions of the geological model were available for comparison, during the construction of the grade halos, all other models were consulted to confirm trends and view change in interpretation.
 When viewing the previous versions, it was apparent that there were vast differences in interpretation between the different versions, particularly into the splay domains.
-The original 1998 model shows the closest correlation with the amount of mineralisation and grade that is seen by the 2021 grade halos, although it has been interpreted in 2021 that the splays are more continuous, in line with the directions seen in the work by Dirk's (2004).
+The geological model and grade halos as reported in 2021 have not been modified and are current.
+The original 1998 model shows the closest correlation with the amount of mineralisation and grade that is seen by the 2021 grade halos, although it has been interpreted in 2021 that the splays are more continuous, in line with the directions seen in the work by Dirks (2004).
 The previous models are compared to the 2021 update in Figure 23 and Figure 24.
 In addition, all samples >1 g/t are shown in Figure 24, this shows there is still high grade in the splay areas that was not captured by the previous versions of the models.
-In all images the 2021 geological model is shown semi-transparent for ease of comparison.
+In all images the 2021 geological model (current as at 2022 date of this Report as well) is shown semi-transparent for ease of comparison.